 It says :

-“More than a journey, exploration is scrutinizing; a fugitive scene, a corner of the landscape, a reflection caught on the fly, is the only thing that allows us to understand and interpret horizons that would otherwise be sterile “.(Sad Tropics, 52)
+“More than a journey, exploration is scrutinizing; a fleeting scene, a corner of the landscape, or a reflection caught in flight, is the only thing that allows us to understand and interpret horizons that would otherwise be sterile “.(Tristes Trópicos, 52)

-No less important are the studies on myths in South American cultures, which gave rise to the “Mythological” series, in four volumes:
+No less important are his studies on myths in South American cultures, which gave rise to the “Mythological” series, in four volumes:

-In that series, he attempted to reconstruct the thinking, comparing thousands of indigenous mythsThese led him to create the “myths”, which are expressed through oppositions (high/low, raw/cooked, dry/wet, hot/cold, etc.), that is, through the symbolic oppositions existing between nature and culture, which have been so influential among those of us who are dedicated to the study of the socioanthropology of food and the semiotics of food.
-But which was analyzed by Jacques Derrida, raising the traps of the structures of binary oppositions, of its center and the complementary (the Other), is marginalized, dominated or despised.
+In that series, he attempted to reconstruct our thinking, comparing thousands of indigenous myths, and which led him to create the “mythemes,” which are expressed through oppositions (high/low, raw/cooked, dry/wet, hot/cold, etc.), that is, through the symbolic oppositions existing between nature and culture, which have been so influential among those of us who are dedicated to the study of the socioanthropology of food and the semiotics of food.
+And this was then analyzed by Jacques Derrida, revealing the traps of the structures of binary oppositions, of its center, and how the complementary “Other” is marginalized, dominated or despised.